Czarified/hyperstruct/docs/introduction.md

 ## Basic Weight Approximations

-As and example, consider the basic equations from Raymer.
+As an example, consider the basic equations from Raymer.
 Raymer offers an Approximate Group Weights method, which gives very simple formulas based on linear regression of historical aircraft data.
 All we need is the wetted areas of geometry, and an idea of the aircraft's mission role.
 For a fighter aircraft this could work out as follows: